Two stability theorems on plethysms of Schur functions: Twisted weight bound for Theorem

+Its weight appears in the bottom right column of Table 4.23 for $\ell^\- = 2$.
+In order to show the large-exceptional case in an example of manageable size, we choose to regard this weight as strongly $1$-maximal.
+The three plethystic semistandard signed tableaux in $\PSSYTwAdapted{(3,3)}{(3,3)}{(2,1,1)}{(4)}{((4,4),(5,2,1))}$ are

-for all $M \ge 1$.
-Here it is helpful to note that since the negative part of the signed weight is $(3+2M,3+2M)$, every inner tableau has the form $\young(\oM\tM\cdot\cdot)$ 1pt; this explains the absence of negative-exceptional columns in this case.
-Computation by computer algebra shows that the constant value of the plethysm coefficient is $1$.
+The final plethystic semistandard signed tableau has first column of signed weight $\bigl((3,3),(4,1,1)\bigr)$.
+This signed weight is not dominated by $\bigl((3,3), (3,3)\bigr)$ so it is not small, and since the negative parts agree it is not negative-exceptional.
+Since $|(3,3)| + 4 \not< |(3,3)| + 3$ it is not positive-exceptional (this is the relevant comparison because of our choice that $c^\+ = 1)$.
+But since it has an entry of $3$, it is large-exceptional.
+We remark that since the negative part of the signed weight $((4,4),(5,2,1))$ is $(4,4)$, every inner tableau has the form $\young(\oM\tM\cdot\cdot)$ 1pt; this explains the absence of negative-exceptional columns in this case.

 \end{example}